pedroegsilva/gofindthem/README.md

 The idea was to create a DSL that would have the operators "AND", "OR" and "NOT" that were the same of the logical operations and a new operator "INORD" that would check if the terms were found on the same order that they were specified.
 This would allow searches that used the regex `foo.*bar` to be replaced with `INORD("foo" and "bar")` and the combination of regexes
 `foo.*bar` and `bar.*foo` to be replaced as `"foo" and "bar"`.
-This is not suposed to be a replacement for regex, but it was enough for most use cases that I had back then.
+This is not supposed to be a replacement for regex, but it was enough for most use cases that I had back then.
 For those cases that only regex would solve, I added a way to represent a regex with the syntax `R"foo.*bar"`.
 Making each kind of terms use its respective engine to find its matches and reducing the need to use regex for everything.

 This repository is the golang implementation of this idea.

-The scanner and parser form the DSL are heavily influenced by this post [medium parsers-lexers](https://blog.gopheracademy.com/advent-2014/parsers-lexers/) of Ben Johnson, from whitch is heavily influenced by the [InfluxQL parser](https://github.com/influxdb/influxdb/tree/master/influxql).
+The scanner and parser form the DSL are heavily influenced by this post [medium parsers-lexers](https://blog.gopheracademy.com/advent-2014/parsers-lexers/) of Ben Johnson, from which is heavily influenced by the [InfluxQL parser](https://github.com/influxdb/influxdb/tree/master/influxql).

 PS: The INORD operator and Regex are not yet supported on this version.